1. Home »

 3. Texas

-Rental Application – Completed by tenants to present their personal information to a landlord and to authorize a background check.
+Rental Application – Completed by a tenant to share their personal and employment details with a landlord to authorize a background check.

 Commercial Lease Agreement – Used by landlords when leasing property to a business for retail, industrial, or office purposes.